 (3) Peak discharge rates will be determined using the most recent version of models approved for use by MA DEP.
 Maximum length of sheet flow for time of concentration calculations shall be no more than 50 feet for pre- and post-development conditions.

-(4) For purposes of computing runoff, all pervious lands in the site shall be assumed prior to development to be in "good hydrologic condition" (as referenced in the USDA, Natural Resource Conservation Service's Urban Hydrology for Small Watersheds, TR 55, June 1986), and regardless of conditions existing at the time of computation.
+(4) For purposes of computing runoff, all pervious lands in the site shall be assumed prior to development to be in "good hydrologic condition" (as referenced in the USDA Natural Resources Conservation Service's Urban Hydrology for Small Watersheds, TR 55, June 1986), and regardless of conditions existing at the time of computation.

 (5) Flooding and channel erosion impacts to streams due to development shall be determined at each point of discharge from the development project.
 A determination of impacts shall include runoff from the watershed which also contributes to that point of discharge.

-(6) The design storms shall be defined as a twenty-four-hour storm using the rainfall distribution recommended by the Northeast Regional Climate Center Atlas of Precipitation Extremes for the Northeastern United State and Southeastern Canada.
+(6) The design storms shall be defined as a twenty-four-hour storm using the rainfall distribution recommended by the Northeast Regional Climate Center Atlas of Precipitation Extremes for the Northeastern United States and Southeastern Canada.

 (7) Proposed residential, commercial, or industrial development shall apply these stormwater management criteria to the land development as a whole.
 Individual lots in new subdivisions shall not be considered separate land development projects, but rather the entire subdivision shall be considered a single land development project.
 Hydrologic parameters shall reflect the ultimate land development and shall be used in all engineering calculations.